-My small granite stone was found on the side of a river bed in Yosemite Valley.
+My small granite stone was found on the side of a riverbed in Yosemite Valley.
 This white rock has black speckles on each side of its bumpy surface.
 In the center of its flat bottom is a shiny spot of mica.
 The surface is covered with gold flecks.
 When I hold it up to the bright light, it looks as if stars are sparkling in the night sky.
-I think this is one of God's most unique creations.
+I can't wait to add this new specimen to my rock collection.